bspeice/speice.io/_drafts/understanding-allocations-in-rust.md

 is almost certainly a code smell.

 ### **static**

+Static variables are related to `const` variables, but take a slightly different approach.
+When the compiler can guarantee that a *reference* is fixed for the life of a program, you end up with a `static` variable.
+Where `const` variables can never change value (because the value may have been copied to random pieces of code), `static` variables uniquely identify a location in memory.
+This allows them to change value under specific circumstances.

 1. What's going on with `lazy_static!()`?
 2. What's going on with `thread_local!()`?